Skip to content

 • Every release is currently prepared on a laptop.
 It has a directory containing the following repositories:

-• Before creating a new release, add the release name (YYYyMMDD) to the docs/whats_new.md with a description of the changes/additions.
+• Before creating a new release, add the release name (YYYYMMDD) to the docs/whats_new.md with a description of the changes/additions.
 This page will also appear in the LUMI Software Library.

 Also TODO: Rework the script used to create a release and include in LUMI-SoftwareStack rather then a totally separate private repository that contains other scripts also that have little to do with LUMI.